Hardwood Floor Soundproofing

 The process of installing underlayment for noise reduction in existing hardwood floors involves several steps.
 First, you need to thoroughly clean and prepare the existing floor, ensuring it is free from any dirt, debris, or imperfections.
 Next, measure and cut the underlayment according to the dimensions of the room, leaving a small gap around the perimeter for expansion.
 Once the underlayment is accurately sized, lay it over the subfloor, making sure to overlap any seams and secure it with adhesive or nails, following the manufacturer’s guidelines.
 Finally, install the hardwood flooring on top of the underlayment, ensuring a secure and soundproof foundation for your space.

-See also Does Soundproofing Ceiling Really Work
+See also Soundproofing Interior Walls

 The Benefits of Using Soundproofing Mats or Pads for Hardwood Flooring